-Rape, or other sexual offences, such as groping, forced kissing, child sexual abuse or the torture of a person in a sexual manner, are all types of sexual assault but of various levels of seriousness.
+Rape, or other sexual offences such as groping, forced kissing, child sexual abuse or the torture of a person in a sexual manner, are all classified as types of sexual assault.

 Should the UK introduce the statute of limitations on sexual abuse?

-Some argue that the prosecution of historic offences constitutes a waste of vast amounts of time and money, and that the fundamental principle of the statute of limitations is to protect the defendant.
-There are two main reasons for this:
+Some argue that the prosecution of historic offences constitutes a waste of vast amounts of time and money and that the fundamental principle of the statute of limitations is to protect the defendant.

 - The defendant can move one with their life without the constant threat of prosecution

-It is now clear that many genuine cases didn’t come to light because of cultural or societal factors that existed many years ago.
-This is borne out by several cases involving Priests from the Catholic Church, where a number of successful prosecutions have shown that abuse was systemic within certain areas or churches.
-Sexual assault is undoubtedly an offence that causes shame, embarrassment and fear for the victim, and it often leaves them felling as though they’re somehow complicit in the abuse.
+It is now clear that many genuine cases of sexual abuse did not come to light because of cultural or societal factors that existed many years ago.
+This is borne out by several cases involving priests from the Catholic church, where a number of successful prosecutions have shown that abuse was systemic within certain areas or churches.
+Sexual assault is undoubtedly an offence that causes shame, embarrassment and fear for the victim and it often leaves them feeling as though they’re somehow complicit in the abuse.

 In defending historic allegations, it is important the defence team look into all of the circumstances and background of the case and also that of the accused wherever it may be relevant.
-Due to the age of these allegations, it does require a degree of expertise and understanding as to how these cases may be prosecuted and the things that can be done in defending them.
+Due to the age of these historic allegations, it does require a degree of expertise and understanding as to how these cases may be prosecuted and the things that can be done in defending them.